AshokReddy-lang/Pizza-Sales-Dashboard/README.md

 # Home page
 <a href ="https://github.com/AshokReddy-lang/Pizza-Sales-Dashboard/blob/main/Home%20page.png">Home page</a>

+# Best and Worst Sellers
+<a href="https://github.com/AshokReddy-lang/Pizza-Sales-Dashboard/blob/main/Best%20and%20Worst%20Sellers%20.png">Best and worst sellers</a>

 ## Questionsv  On project

 What is the total revenue generated from pizza sales?